eastgenomics/athena/README.md

 As a minimum, Athena requires 3 input files.
 These are a bed file for the gene panel, a file of transcript information and the output of your coverage tool (mosdepth, samtools etc.).
 These files MUST have the following columns:

 - panel bed file: `chromosome  start  end  transcript`
+  - Headers are defined with '#' and key-value pairs i.e. "#version=1.1.0"
 - transcript file: `chromosome  start  end  gene  transcript  exon`
 - coverage file: `chromosome  start  end  coverage`